 6. I have 3 great kids – I have 2 beautiful daughters from my first marriage, 9 & 12 now, and a great stepson, 19 now.
 I have to admit, since we are being transparent and all, I am not a huge “kid” person.
 I am really not the type of guy who loves having a bunch of kids around regularly for any particular reason.
 That being said, I am completely, absolutely and madly IN LOVE with my two daughters and if I am not careful, I would most certainly smother them with my love.
 I always knew I wanted to be a Dad and I also knew I would be partial to my own children.
 That’s ok, right?

-7. My parents have been married for over 45 years & there’s a 21-year age difference between them – My Dad is from Hungary and my Mom is from Guadalajara, Mexico.
+7. My parents were married for over 47 years & there’s a 21-year age difference between them – My Dad was from Hungary and my Mom is from Guadalajara, Mexico.
 They met in Puerto Vallarta while they were both on vacation.
 My Mom was with her family and my Dad was traveling solo.
 My grandmother protested for a long time, even years into their marriage as a matter of fact.
 Thankfully she relented after seeing how great he treated my Mom and that he was not going anywhere, no matter how many times she put on her angry face!

 8. I am the youngest of 3 – We were all pretty active and physical and I have the scars to prove it!
 My brother was out of the house early so we really only grew up in the same house up until I was in second grade but he still left me with a few scars.
 My older sister on the other had is responsible for many more on her own.
 Like the time she came up behind me when I was hanging from a pull up bar my Dad had in one of the door jams, pulled back on my ankles and did not let go until my grip slipped and I came crashing chin first onto the tile floor below… Yeah, that required a bunch of stitches.
 All in all, we love each other and have had good relationships together.